Anindya-Prithvi/JEEmain_selfevaluation/README.md

 The analysis program is a rather straight forward one to save the analysis of the user's paper just after completion of a test.
 This program is a standalone too, so it can be run without running the Answer key program.

+Requires numpy and python 2.7 or python 3+